AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Chart

 AnyChart allows to display three types of series on Radar chart: Line, Area and Marker.
-You need to set **anychart .polarChart()** to display Polar chart:
+You need to set **anychart.polar()** to display Polar chart:

 ```
     //chart type
-    chart = anychart.polarChart();
+    chart = anychart.polar();

     // series type and data setting
     chart.line([
+        {x: 0, value: 0},
+        {x: 10, value: 1},
+        {x: 20, value: 2},
+        {x: 30, value: 3},
+        {x: 40, value: 4},
-        {x: "Administration", value: 22},
+        {x: 50, value: 5},
-        {x: "Sales",          value: 34},
+        {x: 60, value: 6},
-        {x: "Marketing",      value: 16},
+        {x: 70, value: 7},
-        {x: "Research",       value: 12},
+        {x: 80, value: 8},
-        {x: "Support",        value: 38},
+        {x: 90, value: 9},
-        {x: "Development",    value: 47}
+        {x: 100, value: 10}
     ]);
 ```

 As you can see each point is represented by category set using name attribute and value set using y attribute.

-Here is a basic Radar sample:
+Here is a basic Polar sample:

 {sample}BCT\_PolarChart\_01{sample}

 ## Configuration

-Radar plot has several distinctive configuration options, which are presented in this section: chart radius settings, chart rotation and background settings.
+Polar plot has several distinctive configuration options, which are presented in this section: chart radius settings, chart rotation and background settings.

 ### Radius size

-By default AnyChart calculates radius of radar chart automatically, but this parameter may be set manually.
-Radar chart radius is controlled by maximum and minimum size of Y scale and may be set through **.yScale().minimum().maximum()** methods.
+By default AnyChart calculates radius of polar chart automatically, but this parameter may be set manually.
+Polar chart radius is controlled by maximum and minimum size of Y scale and may be set through **.yScale().minimum().maximum()** methods.

 ```
   //set chart type
-  var chart = anychart.radarChart();
+  var chart = anychart.polar();

-  //set radar radius
+  //set polar radius
   chart.yScale()
-    .maximum(120) //set maximum radius of radar chart
+    .maximum(120) //set maximum radius of polar chart
-    .minimum(50); //set minimum radius of radar chart
+    .minimum(50); //set minimum radius of polar chart
 ```

 Advanced radius settings includes additional settings for ticks interval on the radius.
 As far as radius is controled